-Trinity is open for live, in-person, 30-minute services at 4pm on Sundays throughout May.
+Trinity is open for live, in-person, 30-minute services at 4pm on Sundays.
 The worship will include prayers, hymns to reflect to (not to sing!), a reading, sermon, prayers for others and a blessing.

 There will be spaces for 30 people and in the first instance these will be available to those who have been unable to join us on zoom.
 Bookings will be taken by the stewards, on a first-come-first-served basis, before 5pm on the Wednesday before each Sunday (please email via the link at the bottom of this page if you want to book).
 If there are places left, then it will be made open to all until Thursday 5pm.
 This will enable the track-and-trace element of our gathering.
 We are not yet in a position to offer Treasure Seekers and we must ask that any children remain near to the adult responsible for them.